Tenant Privacy Rights and the Right to Repairs

 - Sue your landlord for a partial refund of past rent

-The best advice is always to communicate with the landlord before taking any action to try and have the problem repaired as soon as possible.
+The best advice is always to communicate with your landlord before taking any action.
+Give them a chance to make repairs in a timely manner.

 Did Your Landlord Fail to Make Repairs?
 Speak to an Attorney

 Landlord-tenant laws and lease terms require landlords to make necessary repairs to their property.
 Landlords are also required to give reasonable notice before entering your rental unit.
 If your landlord is not complying with these requirements, you may have a right to sue them at the small claims court.
 Speak to a landlord-tenant attorney near you to get legal assistance.